HenriqueMSilva/API-Python-Grafics/README.md

   * Check your graphs in the images folder

-Read the documents in the "Documentação" folder for more Help
+Read the documents in the "Documentacao" folder for more Help